IFAKA/idea-lista/INSTALLATION.md

 3. Verify all files are present and correctly named
 4. Try reinstalling the extension

-The Property Manager is designed to make your property search more efficient and data-driven.
+Idea-lista is designed to make your property search more efficient and data-driven.
 Enjoy your enhanced Idealista experience! 🏠✨